Swiss-Digital-Assets-Institute/did-method/hedera-did-method-specification.md

 Version 1.0 of the Hedera DID Method established a functional DID method on Hedera using HCS but tied DID control rigidly to the key embedded in the identifier (referred to as `#did-root-key` logic).
 This deviated from the standard W3C controller model, creating significant limitations:

 * *Deviation from W3C Standard:* Hindered interoperability with standard DID tools, libraries, and platforms expecting the `controller` property to define authority.
-* *Rigid Control:* Made rotation of the primary controlling key difficult or impossible without changing the DID identifier itself, complicating security best practices (like key rotation) and delegation scenarios. *Example: Under v1.0, a compromised `<base58-key>` requires changing the DID identifier entirely to revoke control, disrupting existing integrations. v2.0 allows key rotation via the `controller` property without altering the DID identifier.*
+* *Rigid Control:* Made rotation of the primary controlling key difficult or impossible without changing the DID identifier itself, complicating security best practices (like key rotation) and delegation scenarios. *Example: Under v1.0, a compromised `<base58btc-key>` requires changing the DID identifier entirely to revoke control, disrupting existing integrations. v2.0 allows key rotation via the `controller` property without altering the DID identifier.*
 * *Limited Multi-Controller Support:* The v1.0 model's focus on a single identifier-linked key made native support for multiple controllers, common in organizational or delegated scenarios, cumbersome.

 Hedera DID Method v2.0 aims to rectify these issues by fully adopting the standard W3C controller pattern for authorization.
 This change occurs *while retaining the established v1.0 identifier format* to ensure naming continuity for existing DID concepts on Hedera.
 The result is a more flexible, robust, secure, and interoperable DID method aligned with global standards.

-_[Note: This specification defines a new ruleset (v2.0).
+*[Note: This specification defines a new ruleset (v2.0).
 Existing v1.0 DIDs remain under v1.0 rules; new DIDs **must** be created under v2.0 rules to benefit from the W3C-aligned control mechanism.
-There is no in-place upgrade path from v1.0 to v2.0 for an existing DID identifier.]_
+There is no in-place upgrade path from v1.0 to v2.0 for an existing DID identifier.]*

 # 2. Hedera Hashgraph DID Method